 How to plant seedlings

-sales : from the beginning of march through the end of April , which varies depending on weather condition
+sales : from now through the end of April , which varies depending on weather condition

 type: pear,apple,grape,peach,plum,chestnut,jujube, persimmon,etc